ibihim/basic-backend-interview-test/README.md

 Timezone used it UTC.
 Always.
 Can't stress out how wrong it is to use local time zone!

 Yes, you silicon valley companies... with local timezone as default :D

+It may be that, depending on your timezone, the tests fail.
+In MEST mornings the newest day was not yet released.